bloopsoup/DANGERdice/docs/src/core.md

     def update(self, dt: float):
         self.state_info += 1
+        if self.state_info > 10: self.to("Test2")

     def draw(self):
         # Use a label to display text!
         pass
 ```

+## `Event`

+A user input.
+Consumed by states to trigger some action such as clicking a button or inputting text.
+It only supports key presses and basic mouse clicks.
+Under the hood, it is just a bunch of enums.
+The `/enums` folder contains definitions for event types, key presses, and mouse actions.

 # `lib` Folders